How do I account for nutritional changes (oil absorption) and capture which allergens may be present in deep-fried items?

 Add 1 lb of fryer oil as an ingredient to the Recipe.

-NOTE: If you do not want the fryer oil quantities to be included in your purchase guides, simply duplicate the ingredient and do not associate the fryer oil ingredient with a vendor item.
+TIP: If you do not want the fryer oil quantities to be included in your purchase guides, simply duplicate the Ingredient and do not associate the fryer oil Ingredient to a Vendor Item.

 Accounting for Allergens from Possible Cross-Contamination during Deep Frying